Jira Azure DevOps Integration: The Complete Step-by-Step 2024 Guide

 Customer Service and Engineering Teams

 Your customer service team might be handling customer feedback or tickets in Jira Service Management.
-A lot of that will include problems and bugs that need to be solved by your engineers.
-The customers will want to know about any solutions or fixes that can be applied, so will need some feedback.
+A lot of that will include problems and bugs that your engineers need to solve.
+The customers will want to know about any solutions or fixes that can be applied, so they will need some feedback.

 You don’t necessarily want the engineers talking to customers directly, so here the customer service team acts as a filter, handling most issues themselves, and passing on problems they can’t solve.
 They may modify feedback to make it more customer-friendly, and store it so they can handle the same problems again without needing to contact engineering.